alreich/qualreas/README.md

     NTPP

-Relsets can also be created from the more compact relset print representation:
+Relsets can also be created from the relset print representation:

 ```python